Elixonus/trussbox/README.md

 ```$ ./bridges.sh```

-Creates solutions (a video and force data on each member and reactions on each support in the tmp directory) for each of the five truss bridges: warren, pratt, howe, parker and cambridge without further input.
+Creates solutions (videos and force data on each member and reactions on each support in the tmp directory) for each of the five truss bridges: warren, pratt, howe, parker and cambridge without further input.

 **or**

 ```$ ./custom.sh```

-Creates solution (a video and force data on each member and reactions on each support) for a given problem containing input data for joints, members, supports, loads as well as other input data provided into standard input of the shell script (gravity, duration, frame rate, step rate, etc...).
+Creates solution (videos and force data on each member and reactions on each support) for a given problem containing input data for joints, members, supports, loads as well as other input data provided into standard input of the shell script (gravity, duration, frame rate, step rate, etc...).

 Example stdin:

 ```
 $ warren.txt